Inside: Tips for using a patina paint kit, including a paint aging spray on plastic storage bins, as well as ways tips for using blue patina paint.

 Here we are!
 That time again 🙂 Monthly DIY Challenge time!!
 First of all, our group of bloggers has been hearing over and over again how much you like our fun little challenges every month – so thank you for all the support.
 If anything, it’s something to look forward to each month, right?
-This month, we are all using a very special kind of PAINT.
-Today, my contribution will be to show you How to Patina Paint Plastic Bins from the Dollar Store!
+This month, we are all using a very special kind of PAINT – patina paint.

-Yep!
-We are all tackling creating cool decor items using Modern Masters paint.
+As I said, we are all tackling creating cool decor items using Modern Masters paint.
 It’s the neatest product.
-I’ve used the metallic paint before on projects, but this was my first time using the reactive spray and I turned some boring Dollar Store Bins into Weathered Metallic Goodness!
+This was my first time using the reactive patina spray paint kit and I turned some boring Dollar Store Bins into Weathered Metallic Goodness!

 This is what the patina kit looks like.
 It comes with handy web resources too and links to project ideas (but really you should just look at ours!).
 I chose the ‘blue rust’ kit, which is reactive with their bronze base paint.